Clare, Suffolk: The feudal lords of Clare

-In 1124 Gilbert's son Richard de Clare removed the Benedictines to a new foundation in Stoke-by-Clare, the origin of today's Stoke College.
+In 1124 Gilbert's son Richard de Clare removed the Benedictines to a new foundation in Stoke-by-Clare, which later became a college of priests and was the site of today's Stoke College.

 In 1140 Richard's son Gilbert de Clare was given the title of Earl of Hertford by King Stephen.
 He joined the revolt against the king but later returned to support him.

 Richard de Clare, 3rd Earl of Hertford and his son Gilbert were two of the 25 barons appointed as guardians to Magna Carta of 1215.
 Richard married the heiress of the Earl of Gloucester, whose sister had been the first wife of King John.

 Gilbert de Clare, 4th Earl of Hertford inherited the title and vast estates of the Earl of Gloucester.
 It was his son, Richard who brought the Augustinian Friars to Clare to found the mother house in England in 1248.

 The wealthiest of the Clare family was Gilbert de Clare, 7th Earl of Gloucester ('the Red').
 He sided with Simon de Montfort and attended Montfort's Parliament, but then fell out with Montfort and fought alongside Prince Edward at the Battle of Evesham, when Montfort was killed.
 He seized London and held it against King Henry III.
 After King Edward I's accession, he married Joan of Acre in 1290, the king's daughter.
 He surrendered his lands to the king and was re-granted them.
 He held land in 26 English counties and also estates in Wales, including Caerphilly, Usk and Tintern.
 This era represented the high point of the family as a major force in English history.

 On his death in 1295, his wife Joan remarried one of his household knights and began new works at Clare Priory.
 She was buried in the Chapel of St Vincent which she herself had founded in 1307.
 The funeral was one of the major public events in Clare's history, attended by royalty and nobility, including her brother King Edward II.
 Hatton wrote: "Fifty-two years after her burial the grave was opened and her body found to be incorrupt...Of the many miracles wrought by God's grace through her (were) especially...the cure of toothache, back-ache and fever".